The Friends of Stokes Bay is a society founded in 1975 to safeguard the environment of Stokes Bay for present and future generations.

 Aims:-

-The area concerned is from the boundaries of Fort Monckton in the east to the River Alver in the west, all the area south of Fort Road and Stokes Bay Road, and the area north of Stokes Bay Road and south of the mobile homes, Bay House School, the Alverbank Hotel, and the boundaries of the properties in Palmerston Way.
+The aim of the Society is to safeguard the environment and amenities of the area of Stokes Bay for present and future generations.
+The area is from the boundaries of Fort Monckton in the East to the river Alver in the West, all the area south from Fort Road and Stokes Bay Road, and the area north of Stokes Bay Road and south of the mobile homes, Bay House School, the Alverbank Hotel, and the boundaries of the properties in Palmerston Way.

 Objectives:-

-To conserve and enhance Stokes Bay as an open, clean and safe recreational area for the enjoyment of all those who live in Gosport Borough and of visitors from elsewhere.
+1. To conserve and enhance Stokes Bay as an open, clean and safe recreational area for

-(ii) To preserve and protect the flora and fauna within the area, minimising the effects of human activity on the environment.
+2. To preserve and protect the flora and fauna within the area, minimising the effects of

-(iii) To monitor development proposals affecting the area and to contribute to the debates on these in support of our aims and objectives.
+3. To consider development proposals affecting the area and to contribute to the debates on

-(iv) To provide practical assistance, advice and support to Gosport Borough Council and their contractors in maintaining a clean and safe environment in the area, while remaining an apolitical and independent society.
+appointed contractors in maintaining a clean and safe environment in the area, while remaining

-(v) To liaise and/or affiliate with other bodies with a legitimate interest in the area in order to achieve the aims of the Society.
+5. To liaise and/or affiliate with other bodies, schools with a legitimate interest in the area in

 Activities